Hard problem of consciousness: Eliminative materialism / Illusionism

-Dennett asserts that the so-called "hard problem" will be solved in the process of solving what Chalmers terms the "easy problems".
+The philosopher Daniel Dennett was another prominent figure associated with illusionism.
+After Frankish published a paper in the Journal of Consciousness Studies titled Illusionism as a Theory of Consciousness, Dennett responded with his own paper humorously titled Illusionism as the Obvious Default Theory of Consciousness.
+Dennett had been arguing for the illusory status of consciousness since early on in his career.
+For example, in 1979 he published a paper titled On the Absence of Phenomenology (where he argues for the nonexistence of phenomenal consciousness).
+Similar ideas have been explicated in his 1991 book Consciousness Explained.
+Dennett argues that the so-called "hard problem" will be solved in the process of solving what Chalmers terms the "easy problems".
 He compares consciousness to stage magic and its capability to create extraordinary illusions out of ordinary things.
 To show how people might be commonly fooled into overstating the accuracy of their introspective abilities, he describes a phenomenon called change blindness, a visual process that involves failure to detect scenery changes in a series of alternating images.
 He accordingly argues that consciousness need not be what it seems to be based on introspection.
-To address the question of the hard problem, or how and why physical processes give rise to experience, Dennett states that the phenomenon of having experience is nothing more than the performance of functions or the production of behavior, which can also be referred to as the easy problems of consciousness.
+To address the question of the hard problem, or how and why physical processes give rise to experience, Dennett states that the phenomenon of having experience is nothing more than the performance of functions or the production of behaviour, which can also be referred to as the easy problems of consciousness.
 Thus, Dennett argues that the hard problem of experience is included among—not separate from—the easy problems, and therefore they can only be explained together as a cohesive unit.

-In 2013, the philosopher Elizabeth Irvine argued that both science and folk psychology do not treat mental states as having phenomenal properties, and therefore "the hard problem of consciousness may not be a genuine problem for non-philosophers (despite its overwhelming obviousness to philosophers), and questions about consciousness may well 'shatter' into more specific questions about particular capacities."

-In 2016, Frankish proposed the term "illusionism" as superior to "eliminativism" for describing the position that phenomenal consciousness is an illusion.
-In the introduction to his paper, he states: "Theories of consciousness typically address the hard problem.
-They accept that phenomenal consciousness is real and aim to explain how it comes to exist.
-There is, however, another approach, which holds that phenomenal consciousness is an illusion and aims to explain why it seems to exist."
-After offering arguments in favor and responding to objections, Frankish concludes that illusionism "replaces the hard problem with the illusion problem—the problem of explaining how the illusion of phenomenality arises and why it is so powerful."